Update November 2020.

 Last year AAHA came out with new declawing position statement, “The American Animal Hospital Association strongly opposes the declawing of domestic cats and supports veterinarians’ efforts to educate cat owners and provide them with effective alternatives.”

-YET THEY HAVE ZERO ACCOUNTABILITY FOR THEIR DECLAWING POSITION AND MOST OF THEIR AAHA HOSPITALS DECLAW CATS AND DO NOT EDUCATE CAT OWNERS AND PROVIDE THEM WITH EFFECTIVE ALTERNATIVES!!!!!
+YET THEY HAVE ZERO ACCOUNTABILITY FOR THEIR DECLAWING POSITION AND MANY OF THEIR AAHA HOSPITALS STILL DECLAW CATS.

 WHAT IS THE POINT OF HAVING THIS POSITION STATEMENT IF THEY DON’T CARE IF THEIR HOSPITALS FOLLOW IT????